 Most seizures have a temporary impact on short term memory, for instance a simple absence seizure may interrupt only a few seconds and cause little or no disruption, whereas a different or more lengthy seizure may cause loss of memory for several minutes, even up to an hour or two.

 Focal seizures often happen in the part of the brain responsible for memory, so focal seizures may also play a part in more long lasting memory problems as years go by.
 Even if focal seizures are well controlled, people often encounter memory difficulties because of the part of the brain that is affected is not functioning as well as it should.

-Someone with frequent seizures is also more likely to have ongoing difficulties with memory.
+Someone with frequent seizures are also more likely to have ongoing difficulties with memory.

 Seizures during sleep

-When a seizure or seizures happen during sleep, they disrupt the sleep patterns for the rest of the night, leaving the person feeling unrefreshed, drowsy and tired in the morning and during the day.
-This can impact on learning ability, memory and concentration the following day.
+When a seizure happens during sleep, sleep patterns can be disrupted for the rest of the night, leaving you feeling unrefreshed, drowsy and tired in the morning and during the day.
+This also can affect learning ability, memory and concentration.

 Regular seizures during sleep can have a significant impact on daytime functioning and memory.